 There a priest, Fr.
 Akiki, prayed with her as she stood over the relics of Saint Charbel, a Lebanese monk.
 According to Fr.
 Akiki, “Dafne came to confess to me, and I told her to pray and have faith.
 Then I made the sign of the cross on her forehead and her eyes.
 And then St. Charbel performed the miracle that would benefit her three children.”
-During this prayer she explains that her eyes began burning and later she could begin to see her husband.
-Because of the odd burning sensation she says that she “was afraid to open my eyes.
+During this prayer, she says that her eyes began burning and that later she could begin to see her husband.
+Because of the odd burning sensation, Gutierrez says that she “was afraid to open my eyes.
 Once I did, I saw shadows.”
 The burning sensation stayed with her for the next three days.

-She subsequently went to her doctor and reported what had happened, “I told my doctor that I knew God had healed me.
+Gutierrez went to her doctor and reported what had happened, “I told my doctor that I knew God had healed me.
 He kept asking me, ‘Where did you go?
-What did they do to you?’”
-However, despite the remarkable healing her doctor remained skeptical, “He told me it was all in my head.
+What did they do to you?'”
+However, despite the remarkable healing, her doctor remained skeptical, “He told me it was all in my head.
 He told me to come back in 72 hours.”
 Gutierrez did as the doctor recommended and underwent a vision test.
 The result was that her sight in each eye was measured a perfect 20/20.
-Her doctor had no explanation for her regained sight, and warned her that her blindness may return.
-But although Gutierrez’ doctor remains skeptical she has faith that God truly has healed her, “They say they don’t know if I’m going to wake up tomorrow with no vision.
+Her doctor had no explanation for her regained sight but warned her that her blindness might return.
+But although her doctor remains skeptical, Gutierrez has faith that God truly has healed her, “They say they don’t know if I’m going to wake up tomorrow with no vision.
 I have faith that I’m going to keep staying like this.”

 1. AOL.
 2017.
 Blind mother says her sight returned after visiting church.
 Available.

 2. Mail Online.
 2017.
 Blind woman regains her sight in ‘miraculous recovery’ after praying to the relics of a Lebanese saint in a Phoenix church.
 Available.